[2.6] The Curse Whisperer - Tri-Curse CI Whispering Ice Berserker - Viable for Everything

 - Whispers of Doom

 By then your staff really should be 6S.
-Gems: Scorching Ray, Cast while Channelling, Elemental Focus, Fire Penetration, Life Leech.
+Gems: Scorching Ray - Cast while Channelling, Life Leech, Cold to Fire, Fire Penetration.

 The 6th socket: